 Formal meetings, such as board meetings, may have people participating as: the Chair, the Secretary, Voting Members, Non-Voting Member participants, Guest Presenters, and Observers.

-A round robin is a technique in which everyone takes a turn generating and developing ideas in a group.
-The process relies on each team member building off previous contributions and can be conducted in either a verbal or written format.
-See also "Go-Around".
+For others, a round robin is a specialized brainwriting technique in which everyone takes a turn generating and developing ideas in a group.
+The process relies on each team member building off previous contributions by adding clarifications, challenges, and improving upon the...read more

 An RSVP is the confirmation of and response to an invitation.
 When team members respond to an invitation confirming they will attend, the organizer can better plan how they will run a meeting.